Thithuha/react-giphy/README.md

 # react-giphy

-an react app to show and find gif from GIPHY
+an react app to show and find gifs from GIPHY